 This is one way to replace yourself on your lease so you can leave early.
 It may not be the best way depending on your situation, so make sure to read up on your different options before you start the lease transfer process.
-If you'd rather do less reading you can hand your lease over to Caretaker now and we'll manage the process for you.
-Otherwise, the below guide will walk you through the process of transferring your lease to a replacement tenant.
+The below guide will walk you through the process of transferring your lease to a replacement tenant.

 1. Check your landlord's policies